configdotsys/mathematics-reference/linear-algebra-control-ai.md

 ---

-### Final note to future-self
+### Final Note

-If this document feels dense on re-reading, that is expected.
+*If this document feels dense on re-reading, that is expected.*

-It is meant to serve as a **map**, not a lesson — a place to reconnect equations to meaning before diving back into detailed derivations elsewhere.
+*It is meant to serve as a **map**, not a lesson — a place to reconnect equations to meaning before diving back into detailed derivations elsewhere.*